On the phase aberration estimation using common mid-angle correlations: Theory of common mid-angle correlations

 Using geometrical arguments, Staehli et al.~\cite{stahli2019forward} found a similar relationship between correlation phases and aberrations.
 Our result~\eqref{eq:XcorrPhaseFinal}, however, contains an angle-dependent factor $\alpha$ that was omitted in~\cite{stahli2019forward}, although the authors noted that the spatial frequencies vary with $\varphi_\text{d}$.
 While $\alpha\approx1$ is reasonable for small angles, larger values of $\varphi_\text{d}$ lead to increasing phase-modeling errors (Fig.~\ref{fig:AngularTerm}).
 In particular, $\alpha$ could play a significant role in the adaptation of CUTE to emerging multi-aperture systems with larger angular coverage~\cite{VeraThesis2025}.

-Correlation phases are linked not to the aberrations at the true scatterer location~$x$, but rather to those at the image location~$r$.
+Correlation phases are linked not to the aberrations at the true scatterer location~${r}$, but rather to those at the image location~$r_{0}$.
 This distinction is important for two reasons.
 First, the estimated local phase aberrations are inherently assigned to the erroneous echo positions, as previously noted by other authors~\cite{ali_sound_2023}.
-Second, the model~\eqref{eq:XcorrPhaseFinal} relies on the approximation~\eqref{eq:LinearApp}, which assumes small deviations $\delta x$ between $x$ and $r$, such that $t(\delta x) \approx t_0(\delta x)$.
-This approximation introduces a mismatch between the true and predicted deviations, related by $\delta x \propto (c_0/c_\text{true}) \delta x_\text{true}$.
+Second, the model~\eqref{eq:XcorrPhaseFinal} relies on the approximation~\eqref{eq:LinearApp}, which assumes small deviations $\delta {r}$ between ${r}$ and $r_{0}$, such that ${t(r_0 + \delta r) - t(r_0)} \approx t_0(\delta {r})$.
+This approximation introduces a mismatch between the true and predicted deviations, related by $\delta {r} \propto (c_0/c_\text{true}) \delta {r}_\text{true}$.
 For strong aberrations, typically occurring at greater depths, the model~\eqref{eq:XcorrPhaseFinal} no longer describes the measured phases accurately.
-This effect, not previously addressed, is illustrated in Fig.~\ref{fig:PhaseModel}, which compares measured and modeled correlation phases for analytically computed data in a homogeneous medium.
+This effect, not previously addressed, is illustrated in Fig.~\ref{fig:PhaseModel}, which compares correlation phases measured from analytically computed images using~\eqref{eq:Image2} against the theoretical predictions from~\eqref{eq:XcorrPhaseFinal} in a homogeneous medium.
 For ${c_0<c_\text{true}}$, reconstructed echoes are systematically shallower than their true positions, and this deviation is underestimated by the approximation in~\eqref{eq:LinearApp}.
 As a result, modeled phases (orange dashed line) are smaller than the measured ones (black solid line) or, equivalently, shifted to deeper regions showing a reduced gradient versus depth.
 In contrast, for ${c_0>c_\text{true}}$, the misplacement of echoes is overestimated, yielding systematically larger absolute phase values at each location.
 Interestingly, Fig.~\ref{fig:PhaseModel} also shows that neglecting the angle-dependent factor $\alpha$ (gray dotted lines) makes phase modeling errors asymmetric with respect to $c_0$.